cobalthq/cobalt-product-public-docs/layouts/shortcodes/service-discovery.md

 ### Payment Card Industry (PCI) Digital Security Standard (DSS)

-If needed, our pentesters check the network segmentation required to comply with Payment Card Industry (PCI) Digital Security Standard (DSS) standards.
+Our pentesters review your network for the segmentation required to comply with Payment Card Industry (PCI) Digital Security Standard (DSS) standards.
 This includes:

-- Checking whether out-of-scope systems are blocked from systems in the Cardholder Data Environment (CDE)
+- Reviewing out-of-scope systems.
+See if they are blocked from systems in the Cardholder Data Environment (CDE).
 - Any potential impact to the security of the CDE.

 ### Our Pentesters Use Caution

-As certain vulnerabilities and exploits could paralyze, damage, or alter the content of the network, our pentesters do not perform these attacks.
+Our pentesters do not use exploits or vulnerabilities that could paralyze, damage, or alter the content of the network.
 They do make note of the possible risks.

 For example, our pentesters won't run exploits that: